 North Cornwall Coast Path: Padstow to St Ives

-We offer two different holidays from Padstow to St Ives– choose from 4 or 6 days walking, depending on how far you want to walk each day.
-The walk hugs a rugged coastline with a hidden past, past bays and beaches, along beautiful cliff tops, to the most strenuous section of the entire path taking in steep, overhanging cliffs and spectacular rock formations.
+We offer two holidays from Padstow to St Ives.
+Choose from 4 or 6 days walking, depending on how far you want to walk each day.
+This walk hugs a rugged coastline past bays and beaches, along beautiful cliff tops, to the most strenuous section of the entire path taking in steep, overhanging cliffs and spectacular rock formations.

-This is the longest of our holidays from Padstow to St Ives.
+This is the longer of our two holidays from Padstow to St Ives.
 Walking the whole route over 6 days gives you enough time to enjoy the route but still provide a significant challenge and a sense of achievement (or relief) at the end!

 |Day 1||Travel to Padstow for your first nights accommodation|